Skip Navigation

 If you do not agree that you owe the amount listed on the invoice/notice, it is your right to dispute all or part of the bill.

-1. Download, complete, and sign the CRS Dispute Form.
+1. Fill out and sign the CRS Dispute Form.

-2. Explain the reason for the dispute and include documentation to support your claim.
+2. Be sure to explain the reason for the dispute and include documentation to support your claim.

 3. Fax or mail the form to CRS at the number/address listed on the form.